fidgetfu/FlexibleTabBar/README.md

 forked from MHTabBarController by Matthijs Hollemans, now with 100% more autolayout

-This is a custom container view controller for iOS 6 and beyond that works just like a regular UITabBarController, except that there are a LOT more options.
+This is a custom container view controller for iOS 7 that works just like a regular UITabBarController, except that there are a LOT more options.
 And!
 Best of all!
 You can put it anywhere!

 There are two versions of FTB in this project, one with rect drawing and one with autolayout.
 I reccommend you use the autolayout one - it's shinier and has more features.
 But if you must have pixel specific control, the rect drawn one is still available.